 Within the literature on attentional skill training, various ideals of success are studied, ranging from attaining a maximally stable narrow focus to an inclusive openmonitoring approach (Favre-Bulle et al., 2024; Eberth et al., 2019).
 In this context, metacognitive control involves continuously monitoring and adjusting mental actions to align with overarching goals and their corresponding subgoals.
-Some ideals allow for a plurality of goals, while others encompass a plurality of goals.
+Some ideals of success allow for a plurality of goals, while others may encompass only a single goal.
 For example, achieving a stable narrow focus may involve training attention on a selection of sensory modalities, such as sight, sound, or the breath.
 Typically, metacognitive goals that best support the overarching ideal of success are prioritized.